 The value of a variable is changed with the syntax “variable=value”.
 But here, we want to add a directory to the PATH variable.
 We can’t just write “PATH=~/bin” because it will overwrite all the previous values.
 We want to preserve the existing values contained in the variable.
 So, we use value of the variable, i.e. $PATH, for assigning new value.
 If it sounds confusing, don't worry, it will be clear with the following command:

 The "/root/bin" directory (/root is root user's home directory) has been added to the path variable.
-Now you can execute your script as a command, without specifying the full path to script.
+Now you can execute your script as a command, without specifying the full path to the script.
+The export command ensures that the variables are passed to the child processes without affecting the existing environment variables.

-This tutorial we have learned how to add a directory to PATH enviornment variable in Linux.
+In this tutorial, we have learned how to add a directory to the PATH environment variable in Linux.
 Hope you enjoyed reading this and please leave your suggestion in the below comment section.